YiWeiWayne/Cross-dataset-mood-prediction/README.md

 # Cross-Cultural Music Emotion Recognition by Adversarial Discriminative Domain Adaptation
+The Kears implementation of "Cross-Cultural Music Emotion Recognition by Adversarial Discriminative Domain Adaptation".
 (To be published in **ICMLA 2018**)

 ## Effectiveness of adaptation: